Professor Terry Wilkins

 Nanomanufacturing: Manufacturing of materials and devices wherein one or more dimensions of the products are at a scale of <100 nanometres.

-He became Europe’s first professor of Nanomanufacturing on joining Leeds University in 2005 where his personal research ranges over:
+He became Europe’s first professor of Nanomanufacturing on joining Leeds University in 2005, an endowed chair, where his personal research ranges over:

 - Industrial nanomaterials,